fastify/fastify/docs/Guides/Migration-Guide-V4.md

 ### Optional URL parameters

 If you've already used any implicitly optional parameters, you'll get a 404 error when trying to access the route.
-Now you will need to declare the optional parameters explicitly:
+You will now need to declare the optional parameters explicitly.

 For example, if you have the same route for listing and showing a post, refactor this: